 - Suppose Respawn gives Gibraltar maximum armor increased from 100 armor (4 bars) to 150 armor (6 bars) to compensate for his bigger size, and keep Wraith at 100 armor.

-- So Gibraltar will take up to 18 seconds to use 6 Shield Cells to fully restore their armor.
-6 seconds is a very dangerous time by the enemy can completely “headshot” you easily.
+- So Gibraltar will take up to 18 seconds to use 6 Shield Cells to restore their armor fully.
+Six seconds is a difficult time by the enemy can completely “headshot” you easily.

-- If Respawn wants to keep Gibraltar, they only need 4 Shield Cells to restore their full armor (reducing the number of armor bars from 6 to 4, but the capacity is still 150), they must fix the Shield Cell to restore 1 armor bar.
+- If Respawn wants to keep Gibraltar, they only need 4 Shield Cells to restore their full armor (reducing the number of armor bars from 6 to 4, but the capacity is still 150).
+They must fix the Shield Cell to restore one armor bar.

-- In this case, a Shield Cell will restore 25 Wraith armor as normal, but Gibraltar receives up to 37.5 armor in the same 3-second period using Shield Cell.
+- In this case, a Shield Cell will restore 25 Wraith armor as usual, but Gibraltar receives up to 37.5 armor in the same 3-second period using Shield Cell.

-So Gibraltar received 2 buffs with only one modification from Respawn.
-That is not to mention how Gibraltar will receive those 50 additional armor – available upon landing or an intrusion + 50% armor from the armor he picked up?
+So Gibraltar received two buffs with only one modification from Respawn.
+That is not to mention how Gibraltar will accept that 50 additional armor – available upon landing or an intrusion + 50% armor from the armor he picked up?
 If he appeared with 100 health + 50 armor in the first place, would Gibraltar be too strong compared to other characters and slap them back to the village instantly?
-If he chooses to add it as an internal skill, he will still be too weak in the early game because 50% of Common armor is only 12.5 damage – about 1 shot.
+If he chooses to add it as an internal skill, he will still be too weak in the early game because 50% of Common armor is only 12.5 damage – about one shot.

-After looking at my own example, the author suddenly felt lucky because I was not the one who had to find a way to balance online games.
-That responsibility is still on Respawn’s game designers, and until they come up with an answer that will satisfy every gamer, thinking they will continue to stick with Wraith, Bangalore and Lifeline.
+After looking at my example, the author suddenly felt lucky because I was not the one who had to find a way to balance online games.
+That responsibility is still on Respawn’s game designers, and until they come up with an answer that will satisfy every gamer, thinking they will continue to stick with Wraith, Bangalore, and Lifeline.